William H. Tschappat: Military career

 On June 3, 1934, Tschappat was promoted to major general and became the 14th chief of ordnance.
 During his tenure, he was primarily concerned with the scientific aspects of ordnance.
 His insistence upon the importance of this field laid the groundwork for much of the research and development program which culminated in the creation of the Research Division at Aberdeen Proving Ground in 1935, which expanded into the Ballistic Research Laboratory in 1938.
 In addition, in 1936, the M1 Garand Semiautomatic Rifle was adopted and became the standard weapon of American infantrymen in World War II.

 On August 31, 1938, Tschappat was retired from active duty on account of physical disability.
+That same year, he was elected an honorary member of the American Society of Mechanical Engineers.
 From 1942 to 1945, he served as a member of the National Inventors Council.
 He died on September 22, 1955, at Walter Reed Army Hospital in Washington at the age of 81.